 Nursing students are required to submit various documents to be allowed to attend clinical experiences.
 This list contains items that are required to perform patient care in the clinical settings.
-If these are not submitted in a timely manner, the clinical agency will not be able to process the student for this learning experience, which will ultimately delay the inhibit the student's ability to progress in the major
+If these are not submitted in a timely manner, the clinical agency will not be able to process the student for this learning experience, which will ultimately delay the inhibit the student's ability to progress in the major.
+Clinical requirements must be completed and valid for the entire academic year.

+Clinical requirements are due by May 15th for the summer and fall semesters, and by October 15th for the spring semester.
 The due date for clinical documentation is required by following dates.
 Failure to meet this deadline will result in the inability to take the clinical course.
 Exceptions will not be made.
 These deadlines are in place so that the clinical agencies may begin processing documentation that is required for your learning experience.
 If a student has not submitted all the required documentation by the following date, they will not be allowed to take the course.
+This will directly impact the ability to progress in the nursing major.